 5. Do I Need to Keep Track of the CD Maturity Date?

 Mark your CD maturity dates down on a calendar and ensure your contact information is current at your financial institution.
 You should be proactive and contact your institution when your funds mature.

 Otherwise, the grace period might end and your institution will likely roll over your account that is similar to the one that came due.
 If there is a higher-rate CD available you could miss a good opportunity to reinvest your money yourself.
 You should also learn how a CD’s maturity date impacts your return on your investment.

-Regardless of the CD investment strategy you follow, it’s important to identify your goals before depositing your money in a CD.
-Additionally, research all the terms of your CD investment before committing so you are fully aware of the conditions and restrictions.
+Regardless of the CD investment strategy you want to follow, identify your goals before you put your money into this financial product.
+Additionally, read all the terms carefully — including the CD early withdrawal penalty — before you commit so you’re fully aware of any conditions or restrictions.

 Next Up: 10 Best CD Accounts of 2017